openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 * `mvn rewrite:discover` - Generate a report showing the available and applied recipes based on what Rewrite finds on your classpath.
 * `mvn rewrite:cyclonedx` - Generate a [CycloneDx](https://cyclonedx.org/) bill of materials outlining all of the project's dependencies, including transitive dependecies

+{% hint style="info" %}
+In some circumstances, depending on how your project pom.xml is configured, you may get a [`NoPluginFoundForPrefixException`](https://cwiki.apache.org/confluence/display/MAVEN/NoPluginFoundForPrefixException).
+The root cause for this varies from pom.xml to pom.xml.
+In any case, as a quick fix to get unstuck, try referencing the fully-qualified rewrite-maven-plugin coordinates instead of the shorthand prefix.
+That is, try using `mvn org.openrewrite.maven:rewrite-maven-plugin:GOAL` (such as `mvn org.openrewrite.maven:rewrite-maven-plugin:run`, etc.) rather than `mvn rewrite:GOAL`.
+{% endhint %}

 ## Plugin configuration

 It generally makes sense to apply the plugin to the root pom.xml in a repository so that the configuration applies to each project in a multi-module project.
 The configuration block below contains an example of every configuration option.